 Mathematical Opportunities in Digital Twins (MATH-DT) Workshop

-Next Tuesday December 12, 2023 our Head Prof. Enrique Zuazua will talk on “Control and Machine Learning” at the MATH-DT, Mathematical Opportunities in Digital Twins Workshop at GMU, George Mason University on December 11-13, 2023.
+Next Tuesday December 12, 2023 Prof. Enrique Zuazua will talk on “Control and Machine Learning” at the MATH-DT, Mathematical Opportunities in Digital Twins Workshop at GMU, George Mason University on December 11-13, 2023.

 This workshop brings together key experts working in many aspects of mathematics, key application fields, and industry with the goal to determine the ways in which mathematics can contribute to the research on Digital Twins and how Digital Twins can open up new mathematical directions, as well as to identify connections, synergies, and organizational efforts within the mathematical community, and to/with other disciplines.